 Gradle vs. Maven: Key Differences

-When it comes to build tools, Gradle and Maven are two of the most popular choices in the software development world.
 While both tools are used for automating build processes, they differ in several ways.
 Here are the key differences between Gradle and Maven:

 1. Configuration and syntax